-- It is undisputed that, at the date of effective termination, 27 May 2013, the Club owed the Player the outstanding amount of USD 34,548 corresponding to his salary for the months of February, March and April 2013, as well as 26 days of May 2013. - 66.
-The main issue, thus, is whether the Player was entitled to terminate the Contract with just cause based on such lack of payment.
+- It is undisputed that, at the beginning of June 2013, the Club owed the Player the outstanding amount of USD 152,500 corresponding to the months of January, February, March, April and May 2013, minus certain amounts paid beforehand. - 64.
+The main issue, thus, centers on whether the Player was entitled to terminate the Contract with just cause based on such lack of payment.
 In this regard, the Panel notes that, on March 2013, the Player was owed salaries from December 2012, of which only the equivalent of one month was paid after the Player's request.
-Two months later, in May 2013 and upon a new request by the Player, the amount due for January 2013 (i.e. with over 3 months of delay) was paid, leaving however the remaining amounts (for February, March and April) unpaid. - 67.
-Article 10.2 of the FFU Regulations provides that: - "Contract may be terminated by one of the parties without any consequences (compensation or sanctions) in the case of a just cause". - 68.
-The Panel must therefore determine whether the lack of payment of the salaries pursuant to Annex 3 of the Contract can be considered as just cause for termination.
+Two months later, on May 2013 and upon a new request by the Player, part of the amounts due for January 2013 (i.e. with over 3 months of delay) was paid, leaving however the remaining amounts (all for February, March and April and May) unpaid. - 65.
+Article 10.2 of the FFU Regulations provides that:

+"Contract may be terminated by one of the parties without any consequences (compensation or sanctions) in the case of a just cause".

+- The Panel must therefore determine whether the lack of payment of the salaries pursuant to Annex 3 of the Contract can be considered as just cause for termination.
 The Panel agrees with the DRC in considering that such lack of payment entitled the Player to unilaterally terminate the contract with just cause.
-In this regard, the Panel must note that the final amount owed was equivalent to nearly four months of salaries and that, at least from March 2013 (i.e. over 2 months before termination), the Player was owed three months' worth of salary. - As the DRC noted, the commentary on Article 14 of the FIFA Regulations6 is clear in this 69. regard7: - "The definition of just cause and whether just cause exists shall be established in accordance with the merits of each particular case.
+In this regard, the Panel must note that the final amount owed was equivalent to over four months of salaries and that, at least from March 2013 (i.e. over 2 months before termination) the Player was owed three months' worth of salary. - 67.
+As the DRC noted, the commentary on Article 14 of the FIFA Regulations5 is clear in this regard6:

+"The definition of just cause and whether just cause exists shall be established in accordance with the merits of each particular case.
 In fact, behaviour that is in violation of the terms of an employment contract still cannot justify the termination of a contract for just cause.
 However, should the violation persist for a long time or should many violations be cumulated over a certain period of time, then it is most probable that the breach of contract has reached such a level that the party suffering the breach is entitled to terminate the contract unilaterally.
-The following examples explain the application of this norm". - The examples provided by the Commentary to the FIFA Regulations, based on decisions by 70. the FIFA Dispute Resolution Chamber, are very illustrative to this case 8: - "Example 1: A player has not been paid his salary for over 3 months.
-Despite having informed the club of its default, the club does not settle the amount due.
-The player notifies the club that he will terminate the employment relationship with immediate effect.
-The fact that the player has not received his salary for such long period of time entitles him to terminate the contract, particularly because persistent non-compliance with the financial terms of the contract could severely endanger the position and existence of the player concerned".
+The following examples explain the application of this norm".

+68. The examples provided by the Commentary to the FIFA Regulations, based on decisions by the FIFA Dispute Resolution Chamber, are very illustrative to this case7:

-6 Article 14 of the FIFA Regulations: "A contract may be terminated by either party without consequences of any kind (either payment of compensation or imposition of sporting sanctions) where there is just cause".
+5 Article 14 of the FIFA Regulations: "A contract may be terminated by either party nithout consequences of any kind (either payment of compensation or imposition of sporting sanctions) where there is just cause".

-7 Commentary on the Regulations for the Status and Transfer of Players.
+6 Commentary on the Regulations for the Status and Transfer of Players.
 FIFA. p.
 39.

-8 Ibid.
+7 Ibid.